Installing and Configuring the TeamCity server

 Up to date values and conf/teamcity-server-log4j.xml file can be looked up in the bin/teamcity-server script available in .exe and tar.gz distributions.
 Sample teamcity-server-log4j.xml file.

-- Ensure TeamCity web application can use at least 512Mb heap size and 96Mb of PermGen size (usually, this is done by specifying JVM options -Xmx512m -XX:MaxPermSize=128m).
-Please increase the sizes if you have other web applications running in the same JVM.
+- Ensure TeamCity web application is devoted sufficien amount of memory.
+Please increase the sizes accordingly if you have other web applications running in the same JVM.

-- Restart the server or deploy the application via servlet container administration interface and access http://server/teamCity/.
+- Restart the server or deploy the application via servlet container administration interface and access http://server/TeamCity-NNN/, where "TeamCity-NNN" is the name of the war file.

 TeamCity J2EE container distribution is tested to work with Tomcat 6.x servlet container.
 (Tomcat version 5.5.20 is not compatible with TeamCity because this version of Tomcat contains a number of errors)